Palo Alto County Conservation Areas:

 species.
 It is open to public hunting and trapping.

-Located just 2.5 miles southeast of Ruthven, enjoy 34 acres of wetlands and uplands for hunting.
+Located just 2.5 miles southeast of Ayrshire, enjoy 34 acres of wetlands and uplands for hunting.

-will need to visit this often as it has many of the seasonal native flowers.
+will need to visit this area often as it hosts several seasonal native flowers.

 Lost Island-Huston Park

 This is a great camping spot to bring the family.
-Lost Island-Huston Park provides hiking trails, a wildlife observation blind, campground, picnic shelters, boat ramp, docks and a swimming beach.
+Lost Island-Huston Park provides hiking trails, a wildlife observation blind, campground, picnic shelters, boat ramp, docks, and a swimming beach.
 Lost Island Nature Center is also located at this park.